 “The GSE is well-situated to take on this challenge as our teacher preparation program, Berkeley Educators for Equity and Excellence (BE3), is grounded in social justice, supporting teachers with the tools and knowledge to co-create powerful and enriching classrooms that embody the values, relationships, and experiences of a more just world.”

-While the GSE’s efforts are funded by the Kapor Center, the broader Rising STEM Scholars Initiative is a $10 million effort funded by Google.org, and includes partnerships with Equal Opportunity Schools; the Kapor Center; Kingmakers of Oakland; and Donorschoose.org.
+The effort is part of the broader Rising STEM Scholars Initiative, a $10 million initiative funded by Google.org that is also supporting efforts of Equal Opportunity Schools; Kingmakers of Oakland; and Donorschoose.org.

 For more information, contact firstname.lastname@example.org.